-Whenever a NerveCenter Server receives a request for an SNMPv3 operation (e.g., authorization or privacy key change request) or an error occurs while attempting to perform an SNMPv3 operation (e.g., v3 initialization fails), the NerveCenter Server logs a message to V3Messages.log, which resides in the NerveCenter installation log directory on the NerveCenter Server host machine.
+Whenever a NerveCenter Server receives a request for an SNMPv3 operation or an error occurs while attempting to perform an SNMPv3 operation (e.g., v3 initialization fails), the NerveCenter Server logs a message to V3Messages.log, which resides in the NerveCenter installation log directory on the NerveCenter Server host machine.
 The file contains messages about SNMPv3 operations and errors resulting from requests that originate with any connected NerveCenter Clients, Administrators, and Command Line interfaces.